 Meditation teaches you how to properly direct your attention and how to avoid distraction.
 It’s a difficult practice to learn, but can be really effective when trying to increase willpower and control impulses by turning your attention elsewhere.
 While meditation might not be the cure to addiction, it can be a helpful tool to train your mind self-control.

 Meditation can really help you understand and find yourself.
 While meditating, take notice what your mind wanders too.
 You can see if the negative outweighs the positive, and then from here you can see what you can do to change that.
 It’s important to be aware of your thoughts because if you are aware, you have the power to change it.

 7. Helps ease pain

 Like yoga, meditation can be a great pain reliever.
 While it might not get rid of pain completely, decreasing stress can help decrease pain as well.
-Changing your focus to your breath and not the pain can change your brain pattern and greatly reduce the intensity of the initial pain.
+Changing your focus to your breath instead of the pain can change your brain pattern and greatly reduce intensity.
 If you are mindful of the pain and allow that suffering to wash away with your breath, you might just notice the pain subside.